The Access and Inclusion Worker works with communities to develop ways of including people with a disability in local community life.

 Moorabool Council has an Age Well, Live Well and Access and Inclusion Plan which identifies the committment to ensuring an environment that is accessible and inclusive.

-Disability Access and Inclusion Awards- nominate now
+Disability Access and Inclusion Awards- Winners announced on 5 December.

 The National Disability Insurance Scheme (NDIS) is a new way of providing support to people under the age of 65 with a permanent and significant disability to live an ordinary life.
 Further information can be found on the NDIS website.